rondlite/reaction-docs/website/versioned_docs/version-2.9.1/installation-reaction-platform.md

 | [`reaction-hydra`](https://github.com/reactioncommerce/reaction-hydra): oryd/hydra         | [localhost:4444](localhost:4444)                              |
 | [`example-storefront`](https://github.com/reactioncommerce/example-storefront) | [localhost:4000](localhost:4000)                              |

-7. Congrats 🎉  Now you're running the entire suite of Reaction Development Platform services and ready to start developing.
+7. Congrats 🎉  Now you're running the entire suite of Demandevelopment Platform services and ready to start developing.

 **Note:** To login into the Operator UI use the credentials found in the [env.example](https://github.com/reactioncommerce/reaction/blob/v2.9.1/.env.example#L11-L12) file.

 ## Upgrading from 1.x?

-If you are upgrading from Reaction 1.x, follow these steps:
+If you are upgrading from Demand.x, follow these steps:

 1. Pull locally the latest changes from the [reaction-development-platform repository](https://github.com/reactioncommerce/reaction-development-platform)